Zarifpayam/wine_project_1/README.md

   - Step 2: The goal of this step is to predict the class to which a wine will belong, based on its defining measures.
-            To do so, we leverage the machine learning library SKlearn in python.
-The method we use is logistic regression (LR).
+            To do so, we leveraged the machine learning library SKlearn in python.
+The method we used is logistic regression (LR).
-            We choose to keep all the measures or estimators for the LR since the output of the correlation matrix ensured us that there is not a high correlation between any two pairs of measures.
-Thus, it was safe to say that the effect of multi-collinearity             would not produce:
+            We chose to keep all the measures or estimators for the LR since the output of the correlation matrix ensured us that there is not a high correlation between any two pairs of measures.
+Thus, it was safe to say that the effect of multi-collinearity             would not produce.
+You can see the matrix below:

  ![](https://github.com/Zarifpayam/wine_project_1/blob/master/Charts/heat.png)

+Having fit the LR model on the train dataset, we began evaluating our model by comparing the predicted values with real values in the test dataset.
+As evidenced by the confusion matrix, it seems like the model has done a good job of predicting classes.
+- Out of the 25 rows(samples) that belonged to the Class1, 24 of them were predicted correctly
+- Out of the 24 rows(samples) that belonged to the Class2, 22 of them were predicted correctly
+- Out of the 14 rows(samples) that belonged to the Class1, 13 of them were predicted correctly

+Looking at the coefficients for the class1, it becomes apparent that flavanoids is a determinant factor for a wine to become class1.
+Its coefficient is 0.54.

+The same observation in class2 reveals the sheer influence of alcohol in the determination of this class, with a coeficient equal to 0.599

+As for the class3, it is mostly influenced by the flavanoids with a coefficient of -0.93.
+This means the less flavanoids in a wine, the higher the chance that it belongs to class3.